tikidream/kumu/README.md

 * _Snippets_ are the main data we are storing.
 They can be any kind of text, URLs, images, references to published works, etc.
 * _Chrome_ are files which define views for snippets.
 They use special syntax to import snippets.
 Snippets are not directly rendered as HTML; that’s the job for chrome files.
-  * We should ship with several standard views to provide the main Ploidy UI.
+  * We should ship with several standard views to provide the main Kumu UI.
 	* We may need a special template syntax for, e.g., embedding metadata field contents into the chrome or for iterating over all matching snippets.
 * _Media_ are binary data files: images, videos, etc.  They can also have associated markdown files which provide metadata tags for the files.